 Stress in the human body

 During any period of stress (physical, emotional, or mental) the body will try to adapt.
 For example: if you are walking in the woods and come across a bear, your body would go into “fight or flight” mode.
 On a chemical level, the body releases hormones to create a cascade of events to elevate your senses and improve physical performance.
 One important chemical that is released is cortisol.
-Cortisol will temporarily increase glucose (sugar) in your blood to fuel your muscles so you can run fast.
+Cortisol will temporarily increase the glucose (sugar) in your blood to fuel your muscles so you can run fast.
 It will also increase your heart rate to allow you to pump more blood to your extremities.
 These things will help you get as far away from the bear as possible.
 What happens if this “fight or flight” system never shuts off?

 Too much stress creates problems

 We live in a society that is full of stress.
 Temporary increases in stress are good for our bodies.
 However, when we let this stress go on for too long we start to see adverse changes in the body.
 Long-standing increases in the stress hormone cortisol have been known to increase fat storage and insulin resistance, create high blood pressure, and decrease your immune system function.
 Have you ever been really stressed at work or home and found yourself getting sick?
 This is likely one of the reasons why that happened.
 Too much cortisol in the body leads to increased inflammation, which will then decrease your immune support system.
-This decreased immune function will then again increase inflammation—a viscous cycle.
+This decreased immune function will then again increase inflammation—a vicious cycle.

 Three simple suggestions to decrease stress